What is Norovirus?

-Norovirus is a very contagious virus that can infect anyone.
+Norovirus is a leading cause of foodborne illness.
 You can get norovirus from contaminated food or water, an infected person, or by touching contaminated surfaces.
-Norovirus causes inflammation of the stomach or intestines or both.
+Norovirus causes inflammation of the stomach, intestines or both.
 This is called acute gastroenteritis.
 This leads you to have stomach pain, nausea, diarrhea and vomiting.
 Quick Facts about Norovirus.

 Anyone can be infected with norovirus and get sick.
 Also, you can have norovirus illness many times in your life.
 Norovirus is the most common cause of acute gastroenteritis in the United States.
 Each year, it causes about 21 million illnesses and contributes to about 70,000 hospitalizations and 800 deaths.
 If you have norovirus illness, you can feel extremely ill and throw up or have diarrhea many times a day.
 This can lead to dehydration, especially in young children, older adults, and people with other illnesses.
 Most people with norovirus illness get better within 1 to 3 days, however, it can be serious for some people, especially young children and older adults.

 Norovirus and food